kNNSampler: Stochastic Imputations for Recovering Missing Value Distributions: Synthetic Data Experiments

 \subsubsection{Quantitative Comparisons}

-Each experiment, consisting of data generation, imputations by each method, and the calculation of an evaluation metric, was independently repeated 10 times, and the mean and standard deviation of the evaluation metric are reported.
+Each experiment, consisting of data generation, imputations by each method, and the calculation of the evaluation metric, was independently repeated 10 times, and the mean and standard deviation of the evaluation metric are reported.
+Tables~\ref{table:energy_distance_benchmark_MAR-linear} and \ref{table:energy_distance_benchmark_MAR-ring} report the results on the energy distance between the empirical distributions of the imputed and true missing values.
+See Section~\ref{sec:performance-metric} for details.